xcart/xcart-docs/_pages/kb_en/general_setup/basic_configuration/general_settings/checkout.md

 ![catalog.png]({{site.baseurl}}/attachments/ref_0I0Cpjkh/catalog.png)

+Once the addon has been installed, checkout is disabled, and store visitors are not allowed to buy any products.

 ## Customer Checkout Options

 X-Cart allows both registered and anonymous checkout for customers, also customers can use their Google and Facebook account for checkout if the {% link "Social Login" ref_IapN8lJ8 %} addon is installed and configured.